Refinance Student Loan rates starting at 2.49% APR

-- Student loans
+- Home loans

-As a result, refinancing your student loans could save you a lot of money over the life of your student loans.
+Depending on your creditworthiness, your new loan could have better terms and a lower interest rate than what you have currently.
+As a result, refinancing your student loans could save you money over the life of your student loans.

 It’s also good to note that preliminary offers are not set in stone.
 Lenders have to review your full application before finalizing an offer.
-Plus, interest rates can fluctuate with the market.
+Plus, interest rates can also fluctuate with the market.